Is "the Assyrian," mentioned by Isaiah and Micah, the Antichrist?

 Thus the Lord showed me, and behold a swarm of locusts were coming, and, behold, one of the young devastating locusts was Gog, the King.
 (Amos 7:1)

-Near the end of the 70th Week, then, it seems plausible that a future leader will become possessed by the demonic spirit, Gog, and will head a conglomerate of demonic and Islamic armies.
-The armies of many other nations will join the armies of Gog and Magog, and altogether they will come, from the north, to invade Israel (Ezekiel 38:15,16).
-And God will execute severe judgment on Gog and the armies with him (38:22) on the day that Jesus returns.
+It seems plausible, then, that a future leader will become possessed by the demonic spirit, Gog, and will head a conglomerate of demonic and radical Islamic armies.
+The armies of many other nations will join the armies of Gog and Magog.
+Altogether, near the end of the 70th Week, they will come from the north to invade Israel (Ezekiel 38:15,16).
+Then God will execute severe judgment on Gog and the armies with him (38:22) on the very day that Jesus returns.

 However, I am convinced that it is speculative and tenuous, at best, to assume that the Antichrist must arise from the eastern "leg" of the Roman Empire.
-On the other hand, Gog (that is, "the Assyrian") almost certainly will.
-In fact, I feel that it is virtually certain that the forces of Antichrist and the forces of Assyrian/Gog—very likely consisting of two different factions of Islam—will engage in combat with each other over possession of Israel.
+On the other hand, Gog (that is, "the Assyrian") almost certainly will arise from the eastern portion.
+In fact, I feel there is a high likelihood that the forces of the Antichrist and the forces of the Assyrian/Gog—quite possibly consisting of two different factions of Islam (perhaps Sunni against Shia)—will engage each other in combat for domination over each other and over Israel.
 This conflict will escalate during the second half of the 70th Week, and it probably will peak during the seventh year.
 If so, it would be an example of some important words spoken by Jesus:

 Every kingdom divided against itself will be ruined, and every city or household divided against itself will not stand.
 If Satan drives out Satan, he is divided against himself.
 How then can his kingdom stand?
 (Matthew 12:25,26)